A WINDOW INTO THE SEMINARY

 Returning to Rome, a Legionary studies theology, integrating the Word of God and teaching of the Church to deepen his experience of the history of salvation, which he will communicate to society during his priestly ministry.
 After experiencing the range of facets of Legionary life, he commits definitively to Christ through religious life, making his perpetual vows.

-After 13 years of formation, a Legionary receives the grace of ordination to the priesthood and is finally able to celebrate the Eucharist and administer the sacrament of reconciliation.
+After 13 years of formation, a Legionary receives the grace of ordination to the diaconate and then to the priesthood and is finally able to celebrate the Eucharist and administer the sacrament of reconciliation.
 For a Legionary, arriving at ordination is not the end of the story but the beginning of a new chapter.